microsoft/rushstack.io-website/docs/api/node-core-library.filesystem.getlinkstatistics.md

 ## FileSystem.getLinkStatistics() method

 Gets the statistics of a filesystem object.
 Does NOT follow the link to its target.
-Behind the scenes it uses `fs.lstatSync()`<!-- -->.
+Behind the scenes it uses `fs.lstatSync()`.

 <b>Signature:</b>